 - If you absolutely cannot stand oil-free dressing, try reducing the amount of oil a little at a time, using some of the replacements suggested here.

 - There’s evidence that some fat helps your body absorb the nutrients in salad.
 Rather than use oil, which has been stripped of all nutrients but fat, I recommend adding nuts, seeds, or avocado to your salad.
-I eat walnuts every day for the Omega 3′s (as well as the taste).

 What are your tips for making oil-free dressings?
 Let me know in the comments.

 Here’s an easy, creamy dressing that I threw together in just a few minutes.
 I used a salt-free seasoning, Mr. Spice House, as a short-cut to avoid having to measure many different herbs.
 You can use any combination of herbs you like, adding more to taste as you go.
 Though the percentage of calories from fat in this recipe is what I would call higher-fat (over 15%), notice that the overall number of grams of fat is low (about 1) and a serving is 3 tablespoons, instead of the 2 tablespoons that most bottled dressings call a serving–great for those of use who like a lot of dressing on our salads!